2625 LINDBERG RD ANDERSON, IN 46012 | (317) 207-9337

 Our daily devotions are a practical way to live out our Deep and Wide focus throughout the week.
 Each day includes a Scripture reading, a brief reflection, and a question to help you slow down, listen, and respond to what God is doing in you.
 Read one devotion per day, begin with the Scripture, and resist the urge to rush ahead.
 As you grow deeper through time in God’s Word, prayer, and reflection, allow what God is forming in you to shape how you live, love, and reach others.
 This is how we go deep—so we can live wide.

-JANUARY 5-9
+JANUARY 26-30

 Day 1

-Day 1: The Order of Creation
+Day 1: The Sweetness of God's Word

 Day 2